reneseib/proxpy/README.md

 Proxpy is still being developed.

-This tool is based on the free proxy server list of to https://spys.one that you can find at https://spys.me/proxy.txt
+This tool is based on the free proxy server list of https://spys.one that you can find at https://spys.me/proxy.txt

 Therefore, thanks and kudos to https://spys.one